mad4869/data-warehouse/README.md

 #### Selecting the business process

-Based on the given requirements, the business process selected for this project is __sales transaction.__
+Based on the given requirements, the business process selected for this project is __book order.__

 #### Declaring the grain